 Sacral colpopexy is a surgery used to repair pelvic organ prolapse.
-This is a condition where your pelvic organs, such as your vagina and uterus, sag or fall out.
+This is a condition where your pelvic organs, such as your vagina and uterus, sag, or protrude through the vaginal opening.
 Sacral colpopexy treats pelvic organ prolapse by putting your organs back where they should be.

 What Is Pelvic Organ Prolapse?

 Pelvic organ prolapse is when your pelvic organs, such as your vagina, uterus, and cervix, sag or protrude.
 This happens when the ligaments and muscles that support your pelvic organs weaken, causing them to drop lower in your pelvis.
 Eventually, this creates a bulge in your vagina known as prolapse.

 Pelvic organ prolapse can occur years after childbirth, after menopause, or after a hysterectomy.
 It can also be the result of:

 - Genetic factors

 Symptoms of Pelvic Organ Prolapse

 If you experience the following symptoms of pelvic organ prolapse, contact your doctor immediately for a proper diagnosis: